Consequences of Original Sin

 Instead, the combination of moral relativity and our innate selfishness spawns civil strife.
 As a result, we now identify ourselves as “us” and “them.”

-Moral relativity segments us into disparate groups according to our attributes, behaviors, and worldviews.
-As a result, we tend to stereotype and judge others based on their membership in the groups we like or dislike.
+Moral relativity divides us into disparate groups that share the same attributes, behaviors, and worldviews.
+As a result, we tend to stereotype and judge others based on their membership in the groups we favor or dislike.

-Our selfishness divides us into factions based on appearance, status, or life experience.
+Our selfishness divides us into factions based on appearance, status, life experience, and geography.
 It motivates the strong to conquer, control, and exploit the weak.